 If you’re already decked out with gear or just starting from scratch, the KEA KIT is available in 2 versions to suit.
-‘Build Your Own’ is for those who want to pack their own gear and ‘Fully Stocked’ includes over 30 items of the most essential safety & survival gear so you are ready to hit the trail.
+Select from the GO or XL sizes and choose to add all the gear you need to be prepared.

 Just remember, preparation is the key to survival, no matter how good you think you are.
 So before you embark on your next adventure, remember to consider the 3 P’s of preparation: Prepping, Planning & Packing.
 They will allow you to explore with the confidence and peace-of-mind that you are ready for anything.